310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 *Heh*… One point for me!
 Justice always prevails!
 {% endbubble %}

 {% bubble Subaru %}
-… Huh, you sure talk to yourself a lot, *Morisawasenpai.*
+…Huh, you sure talk to yourself a lot, *Morisawasenpai.*
 {% endbubble %}

 {% bubble Chiaki past %}
 Eeek!?
 D-d-d-don’t scare me like that, Akehoshi-kun!
 When did you get here!?
 It’s rude to sneak up behind people!
 I thought I was going to die!
 {% endbubble %}

 {% bubble Subaru %}
 Hm\~?
 Dying from shock?
 Are you a little animal or somethin’~?

-Hehe, it’s all good, though.
+Heheh, it’s all good, though.
 It’s cute.
 {% endbubble %}

 {% bubble Chiaki past %}
 Hmph!
 How could you say “cute” to your *senior*!?
 You’re so cheeky!
 But I guess you’re complimenting me, so in a sense, thank you!

 Anyway… What’s wrong?
 Are you going to join club activities today?
 Didn’t you say you found a job earlier today, though…?
 {% endbubble %}

 {% bubble Subaru %}
 Whaa~ You’re the one who told me to show up sometimes.

-… I rejected the job offer after learning the details.
+…I rejected the job offer after learning the details.
 {% endbubble %}

 {% bubble Chiaki past %}
 R-Really?
 Why is that?
 Did they say something bad to you!?
 You poor thing!
 Let me make you feel better!
 {% endbubble %}

 {% bubble Subaru %}
 Nope.
 When I went there, they asked me to be the substitute for someone I dunno~ I mean, it would’ve been fine if it were something similar to a pinch hitter, but—

 I wasn’t *just* gonna be said person’s substitute, they wanted me to work in the “background”—Basically, they wanted me to hide my face in a radio show and imitate his voice… Like, they were asking for way too much.

 Well, technically I *can* do that, since the person in question is a pretty famous idol, and I more or less get how his character works, but…
 {% endbubble %}

 {% bubble Chiaki past %}
 Hm.
 I’m only asking out of curiosity, but who may you be referring to?

 You don’t have to tell me if it’s confidential, but — I feel like I’ve heard something like this before, so I’m sort of curious.

 If I remember clearly, he’s a famous idol who works solo, and goes by the name Hi… Hi-something[^1], wasn’t it…?
 {% endbubble %}

 {% bubble Subaru %}
 Hmm, they did tell me to keep it secret, but… I didn’t sign a contract or anything, so I guess it’s okay to tell you…

 Or maybe not, since it may affect his reputation… I’m gonna keep it to myself.
 {% endbubble %}

 {% bubble Chiaki past %}
 Alright then.
 You respect people’s reputation, huh?
 I’m proud of you for being so considerate~♪
 {% endbubble %}

 {% bubble Subaru %}
 Umm, it doesn’t make me happy being complimented by *you*~…

 Anyways.
 Now that I’ve got free time, I figured I could come over to the club to kill some time.

 I didn’t bring my P.E. uniform, though.
 If you have a spare with you, could you let me borrow it?
 {% endbubble %}

 {% bubble Chiaki past %}
 Oh!
 I’ve got something great for that!
 I was just planning to change myself!
 You see, we have uniforms for practicing!

 Which number would you like?
 You can choose any of them!
 Ah—but I’m not handing over number four, okay!?[^2]
 {% endbubble %}

 {% bubble Subaru %}
 I don’t mind anything~ … So there were practice uniforms?
 Is that normal for a Basketball Club?
 I’m a beginner, so I dunno much.
 {% endbubble %}

 {% bubble Chiaki past %}
 No, it’s pretty rare.
 Usually you only wear a uniform during a match.

 But since this is a Basketball Club in an idol school, there was once a time when a magazine company wanted to take candid shots for an article, so…

 Now we have practice uniforms—or, well, uniforms for photos.
 {% endbubble %}

 {% bubble Subaru %}
 Ahh, I see, the photos wouldn’t be good enough in P.E. uniforms, yeah?
 It’s actually pretty hard to tell this is a Basketball Club without someone at least holding the ball.
 {% endbubble %}

 {% bubble Chiaki past %}
 Exactly!
 You’re really smart, Akehoshi-kun!
 You understand things so well, it’s wonderful~♪
 {% endbubble %}

 {% bubble Subaru %}
 I feel like you praise me over just about anything… It’s super overbearing, like you’re making fun of me instead.
 {% endbubble %}

 {% bubble Chiaki past %}
 That isn’t my intention at all~! … I’ve never once been praised by my seniors, so I thought to make sure to pour all my love into my juniors once I had my own!
 {% endbubble %}

 {% bubble Subaru %}
 Hmm~ So you’ve always been a useless one, Senpai?
 {% endbubble %}

 {% bubble Chiaki past %}
 I’m not useless, though!?
 No, actually, the “always” part is what hurts!
 I mean, regardless of how I may had been in the past, I’ve at least grown splendidly now!

 C’mon, c’mon~!
 Look at my wonderfully built abs…☆
 {% endbubble %}

 {% bubble Subaru %}
 Huh!?
 Why’re you stripping!?
 I’ll call the police!
 {% endbubble %}

 {% bubble Chiaki past %}
 Please don’t!
 I said I’d change my clothes, didn’t I!?

 You went too far with that joke; Senpai would love a kid who’s much more honest and attached to them, y’know!?
 {% endbubble %}

 {% bubble Subaru %}
 I don’t wanna be loved by you, anyway\~ … But alright, maybe I was a little too mean.
 Sorry, sorry\~ It’s just becoming so much fun to tease you~♪
 {% endbubble %}